senthilkumarm1901/bash_script_recipes/blog_post.md

 BONUS: Coder-specific Recipes that I use regularly (not discussed in depth; just for you to use !)
 1. `manage_multiple_aws_accounts`  | link
+	- If you are a DevOps personnel, you may be interested in a fully AWS CLI solution | [link](https://medium.com/@pushkarjoshi0410/how-to-set-up-aws-cli-with-aws-single-sign-on-sso-acf4dd88e056)
-2. `search_python_environments` | link
+2. `search_python_environments` | link | WIP
-3. `manage_docker` | link
+3. `manage_docker` | link | WIP

 ---

 ## III.
-Natural Language 2 Bash (NL2Bash) using LLMs, an interesting frontier ...
+Natural Language 2 Bash (NL2Bash) using LLMs ...

+NL2Bash can be done both via Paid and Free LLMs.
 1. If you are not constrained by budget, a paid Large Language Model based option is possible for productional use.
 Do explore  [AI-Shell](https://github.com/BuilderIO/ai-shell) and [Yolo](https://github.com/wunderwuzzi23/yolo-ai-cmdbot/tree/main) , powered by ChatGPT.
-2. If you want a fully local and free* version, then a Fine-tuning a OpenSource LLM could also be possible.
-In fact, we could build restricted Bash scope (so that not anything and everything is allowed to be executed)
+2. If you want a fully local and free version, there is the repo [Ollama](https://github.com/jmorganca/ollama) for Mac OS, which simplifies running llama2 locally.
-\*nothing is free; Fine-tuning a opensource LLM locally needs compute resources

 If you have a server and there is a solid case for giving users/developers a Natural Language way of accessing information, the NL2Bash is a really good option.
-In fact, in the same API, NL2Py or NL2SQL can also be implemented.
-For the user, it is is just NL that they interact with.
+In fact, in the same API, NL2Py or NL2SQL can also be implemented to interact with your application.

-This space is truly exciting.
-However, if you are not going to run too varied a list of bash commands, then a NL option is still like a bulldozer to mow a lawn.
-You are better off mowing the old-fashioned way with custom Bash recipes like above which leave no memory footprint and are blazing fast.
+NL2bash is truly exciting.
+However, if you won't be running an extensively varied list of bash commands, then using an NL option is akin to using a bulldozer to mow a lawn.
+You'd be better off mowing the old-fashioned way with custom Bash recipes like the ones mentioned above, which leave no memory footprint and execute exceptionally swiftly.

 ---